arp384/name-that-neutrino/phase2/README.md

 'extract_daq' does just what it sounds like - it cuts all the daq frames in the files.
 In addition, it splits the very large i3s into 2 MB sizes, and stores them in subdirectories within OUTDIR, named by the subrun.

-The result of running process_files.py will be many subdirectories containing small i3 files which can then be fed into steamshovel.
+The result of running process_files.py will be many subdirectories containing small i3 files which can then be fed into steamshovel, located for now at /scratch/aphillips/phase2_data.

-An example of doing all this processing on a single i3 is shown in the notebook 'do_processing.ipynb'.
-You can run through this step by step to see what it's doing.
+The log file for the most current run is phase2_log.txt.
+This holds all the output for the notebook.
+You can see here the filenames of the original i3s used for the processing, as well as the event count history.